A review of Cape Town and its kitespots, the big air spot in South Africa.

 Taco de Wolff

 I am a physicist (and now data scientist) who enjoys working on a wide range of topics and research.
-Currently I am working at the INRIA Chile Research Centre, which is part of INRIA, the principal research institute in France and a leader in machine learning.
+Currently I am working as an independent AI/ML consultant on a wide range of data science projects.
+Before that, I worked two years at the INRIA Chile Research Centre which is part of INRIA, the national research institute in France and a leader in machine learning.
 Before that, from 2019 till 2021 I worked within the maths department at the Universidad de Chile in Santiago, where our principal work was on Gaussian processes including the development of a Python library.
 In 2018 I've worked at the bio-engineering department in Auckland, New Zealand, where we've worked with CT-scans of lungs from humans and animals to perform finite element analysis and simulations.
 Additionally, I do a lot of programming work and I occasionally give tech talks.
 My interests also extend to exploring macroeconomics and geopolitical ideas, as well as learning new languages and encountering new cultures.
 I'm an avid kiteboarder riding at spots around the world as much as I can!